Bischoff/wozmania/README.md

 ## What is done

-As of 2021-04-18:
+As of 2021-04-27:

-* 6502 processor instructions: 103 out of 256;
+* 6502 processor instructions: 116 out of 256;
-* input: keyboard, keyboard strobe;
+* input: keyboard, floppy disk 1;
-* output: text buffer.
+* output: 40 column text mode.

-That is sufficient to run Applesoft BASIC and the ROM monitor.
+That is sufficient to run:
+* Applesoft BASIC;
+* the ROM monitor;
+* the boot code of DOS Master disk.

 ## How to use